 When you have passed the QCD you can upgrade to full Membership of the Career Development Institute and join the UK Register of Career Development Professionals.
 Registration with the professional body will be important as you progress in your career, and will give you access to support, ongoing training and professional development, networking opportunities and a sense of solidarity with others in the profession.

-The CDI lobbies at the highest level for the development of the profession, and is in regular contact with ministers and policy-makers.
+The CDI lobbies at the highest level for the development of the profession, and is in regular

 The benefits of being a Student Member of the CDI